tupakkatapa/nix-config/nixosConfigurations/vladof/services/blog-contents/recipes/Creamy Bacon Pasta.md

 5. Lower the heat and add the crème fraîche and cooking cream to the skillet.
 Stir to combine and gently heat through, and season to your taste.

 ### Serving
 Add the cooked pasta to the skillet, tossing well to ensure the pasta is evenly coated with the sauce.
-You can also serve the pasta and the sauce separately to offer the possibility to play with the ratio.
-Oh, and if the sauce is too thick, add a little of the reserved pasta water to reach your desired consistency.
+You can also serve the pasta and the sauce separately to offer the possibility of playing with the ratio.
+Oh, and if you think the sauce is too thick, add a little pasta water or more cooking cream to reach your desired consistency.
 Serve hot, with additional seasoning on top if desired.